dojo/widget-core/README.md

 Custom Elements in all browsers supported by Dojo 2, a polyfill needs to be included such as webcomponents/custom-elements/master/custom-elements.min.js.
-Dojo 2 does not include the polyfill by default, so will need to be added as a script tag in your index.html or alternatively imported in the application’s main.ts after including the dependency in your source tree.
+Dojo 2 does not include the polyfill by default, so will need to be added as a script tag in your index.html.
+Note that this polyfill cannot currently be ponyfilled like other polyfills used in Dojo 2, so it cannot be added with @dojo/shim/browser or imported using ES modules.

 No additional steps are required.
 The custom element can be used in your application automatically.
 The decorator can be provided